Sons of the American Revolution

 Section 5.
-The President or Senior Vice President may serve a second term if nominated and elected at the Annual Meeting of the Society.
+The President or Vice President may serve a second term if nominated and elected at the Annual Meeting of the Society.
 Neither shall be eligible to succeed themselves in their respective offices a second time.
 However, a one-year term is encouraged.

 ARTICLE V - Meetings

 Section 1.
 The Annual Meeting of the Society for the election of officers and transaction of business shall take place on a Saturday within thirty days prior to or following the birth date of George Washington, being the 22nd day of February.
 The specific date selection shall be made by the President of the Society.
 The Board of Managers will meet at least two times a year at the call of the President who shall select the date and place of the meeting.
 Special meetings may be called by the President subject to the approval of the Board of Managers or by written request of at least seven (7) members of the Board of Managers.
 The Recording Secretary shall provide written notice to board members of the time and place of a Board of Managers meeting not less than thirty days prior to a scheduled meeting and not less than fifteen days prior to a Special Board of Managers meeting.
 The General Membership shall be notified of the time and place of the annual meeting not less than thirty days prior to the meeting.